AI Data Mining – Short Explanation

 AI Data Mining in Data Preprocessing

 Since most real-world data contains anomalies and inconsistencies, AI data mining systems use data preprocessing techniques to clean datasets before applying machine learning algorithms.
+A critical component of data preprocessing is audio annotation, which greatly improves the data’s quality for voice recognition algorithms by labeling audio data with the relevant metadata.
 Steps include data integration, filtering, normalization, feature extraction/selection, and transforming data into formats algorithms can interpret.
 This improves data quality and model accuracy.

 Tip: